coderabbitai/coderabbit-docs/blog/ai-code-reviews-reclaims-2023-10-05/blog.md

 So, where do code reviews fit into this?
-They help us make sure that we know what we are shipping to our users by having different people cross-check each others’ work.You can't skip them; they serve as a critical validation point, ensuring that the code you're churning out works and is optimized and secure.
+They help us make sure that we know what we are shipping to our users by having different people cross-check each other's work.
+You can't skip them; they serve as a critical validation point, ensuring that the code you're churning out works and is optimized and secure.
 Code reviews are the gatekeepers that scrutinize your code before it gets the VIP pass to merge into the main branch.